meshtastic/meshtastic/website/docs/software/community/atak.md

 ![ATAK Plugin](/img/atak-animation.gif)

-The builds of the plugin on the Google Drive currently are now signed for the Play Store version of ATAK, as of 6/3/2021.
+The builds of the plugin on the Google Drive are now signed for the Play Store version of ATAK, as of 6/3/2021.

 The ATAK plugin requires the Meshtastic Android app to be installed.